ente-io/ente/web/docs/dependencies.md

 ### Vite

 For some of our newer code, we have started to use [Vite](https://vitejs.dev).
-It is more lower level than Next, but the bells and whistles it doesn't have are the bells and whistles (and the accompanying complexity) that we don't need in some cases.
+It is likely the future (both generally, and for our code) since Next is becoming less suitable for SSR and SPAs with their push towards SSG.

 ## UI